Saepi/Leukemia-prediction-with-respect-to-drug-metabolism/README.md

 Overall, these results suggest that survival in leukemia is shaped by a combination of clinical context and molecular mechanisms, particularly genes affecting drug metabolism.
 Future work should validate these findings in larger cohorts, explore functional roles of the identified genes, and test whether incorporating these markers into treatment planning can improve outcomes for both pediatric and adult patients.

 ## Credits
 This work is done by Viktor Nekrasov, LS-1 (analysis of pediatric cohort) and Stepan Epifantsev, DS-1 (analysis of adult cohort).
+Responsible teaching assistant - Margarita Zapevalina

 ## References
 [Pediatric Acute Lymphoid Leukemia - Phase II](https://www.cbioportal.org/study/summary?id=all_phase2_target_2018_pub)